 “I get it.
 Now turn around,” he instructed.

 “Oh, ok yeah,” I said while I turned around.
 I heard a knife cut through the rope and felt the pressure on my wrists release.

-“You wish,” I laughed as I got up.
-I stretched out my hand to help him, but he declined.
+“You wish,” I laughed.
+I got up and stretched out my hand to help him, but he declined.